joekrall/joekrall.com/src/blog/Fun with RSS and dates.md

 - That initial double-header post was created on September 28, 2022, UTC - not on September 27 (the date in my locale).
 - My permalink was dependent on a page's `Created` date, which meant that the second post lived at a subtly different URL - `/2022/09/29/` instead of `/2022/09/28`.
 (This became clear when I found my site opened on my phone, refreshed the page, and watched my first post's date leap forward a day.)
 I had effectively hosed my actual "first post," the ghost of which was commemorated on my feed reader.

-My solution is also two-fold:
+My solution was also two-fold:

 - If you can't beat 'em, join 'em: I decided to use UTC across the project.
 [Luxon](https://moment.github.io/luxon/#/) is already one of Eleventy's dependencies.
 I just needed to update my `.eleventy.js` with a filter (modified with gratitude from Stephanie Eckles's [11ty Rocks!](https://11ty.rocks/eleventyjs/dates/#postdate-filter)) to consistently display my dates.
 - Despite my changes, though, my rascally permalink insisted that "Hello, reader" was created on September 29.
 Static dates to the rescue: I changed the date to `2022-09-28T07:00:00` and resuscitated [https://joekrall.com/2022/09/28/hello-reader/](https://joekrall.com/2022/09/28/hello-reader/).

-For all that, I couldn't bust the cache of my feed reader, nor yours, I suspect.
+For all that, I didn't bust the cache of my feed reader, nor yours, I suspect.
 The double-header initial post and its double remained.
 So, with apologies to everyone following along, I changed the name of my feed from `feed.xml` to `atom.xml`. 😬

 Whew.
 Really simple syndication, eh?
 What better place to make an RSS-only post?
+Maybe someday soon I'll figure out how to bust that cache.